openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 ## Linux

+@sphinxdirective

+.. important:: The MYRIAD plugin is supported on Ubuntu versions up to and including 20.04.
+Currently, the support on later releases of Ubuntu is still in experimental stages of development.

+@endsphinxdirective

 Once you have OpenVINO™ Runtime installed, follow these steps to be able to work on NCS2:

 1. Go to the install_dependencies directory: